Julius W. Atwood: Ordination and career

 Atwood was ordained deacon in 1882 and priest the following year by Bishop Benjamin Henry Paddock of Massachusetts.
 He served as rector of the Church of the Ascension in Ipswich, Massachusetts between 1882 and 1887.
 Later he became rector of St John's Church in Providence, Rhode Island and in 1894 he became rector of Trinity Church in Columbus, Ohio.
 From 1906 till 1911 he served as rector of Trinity Church in Phoenix, Arizona.
 He was also the Archdeacon of Arizona from 1907 till 1911.
 In 1910 he also served as deputy to the General Convention.

 Bishop

 Atwood was elected Missionary Bishop of Arizona in 1910 and was consecrated on January 18, 1911, by Bishop William Lawrence of Massachusetts.
 He retained the post till 1925 when he resigned as missionary bishop.
 Later he served as Assistant Bishop in Pennsylvania, Massachusetts, Western Massachusetts and Connecticut.
 Bishop Atwood was also the author of numerous works and a lecturer of Church History at Kenyon College and Sewanee: The University of the South.
 He died on April 10, 1945, in Washington D.C.

-He died two days before his old friend, President Franklin D. Roosevelt, who Vice-President Harry S Truman expected to attend his funeral.
+He died two days before his friend, President Franklin D. Roosevelt, whom Vice-President Harry S Truman expected to attend his funeral.

 Family

-Atwood married Anna Richmond in 1895 and together had two daughters, Ellen and Betty Atwood.
+Atwood married Anna Richmond in 1895 and together they had two daughters, Ellen and Betty Atwood.